thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 }
 ```

-Please use this [base implementation](https://github.com/thingsboard/custom-oauth2-mapper) as a starting point for your custom mapper.
+Please refer to this [base implementation](https://github.com/thingsboard/custom-oauth2-mapper) as a starting point for your custom mapper.

 Configuration of this mapper done over [thingsboard.yml](/docs/user-guide/install/config/#thingsboardyml):